ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.

-In the process of creating the cluster:
+When creating the Kubrer cluster below:
 1. Set **Cluster name** to **my-us-cluster**.
 1. Locate in **North America** and **Dallas**

+Create the Kubernetes cluster:
 - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC Gen 1 compute cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpc_ui).
 - For Kubernetes on Classic infrastructure follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.
 {: #create_cluster}